 Person-Centered-Care: What Happens When Choice Involves Risk?

-Advocating With and For Residents to Ensure Greater Choice, Quality of Life, and Quality of Care.
+Advocating With and For Residents: Greater Choice, Quality of Life, and Quality of Care.

 Urinary Incontinence 101 for Nursing Home Social Workers.